robenkleene/audio-references/ableton-live/ableton-live-automation.md

 ### Automation

-Clip-based automation in the Session View is converted to track-based automation in the Arrangement View.
+- **Clip-based automation in the Session View is converted to track-based automation in the Arrangement View.** Automation sets the value of a parameter.
+Automation is clip-based in the Session View, because there's no lanes, whereas it's lane-based in the Arrangement View.

-This is because clip-based automation in Session View sets the value directly, whereas clip-based automation in the Arrangement View is *modulation*, it changes the base value.
-So in order to preserve the session view's clip-based automation values, it needs to set the base value, which can only be done as track-based automation in the Arrangement View, so the automation is converted to track-based automation.
-(This is also why boolean values like `Device On`, can't be set in the clip-based automation in the Arrangement View, because boolean values can't be modulated.)
+- Clip-based modulation stays as clip-based in the Arrangement View.